android-ui-testing/Cookbook/docs/content/basics/screenshot_testing.md

 # Screenshot testing

 ## What it is
-Screenshot testing (also called Snapshot testing) has been in the Android world since 8th October 2015, when Facebook open sourced the first version of their snapshot testing library.

-They are a special type of UI tests that inflate a view, take a screenshot of it, and compare it to an already stored image taken as reference.
+Screenshot tests (also called snapshot tests) are a special type of UI tests that inflate a view, take a screenshot of it, and compare it to an already stored image taken as reference.
 This reference is considered the source of truth: it depicts how the UI must be displayed, pixel by pixel.
 If the generated snapshot file from the test differs from the reference, the test fails, passes otherwise.

+The first documented use of screenshot testing dates of April 2011, in a [blog post](https://dtmilano.blogspot.com/2011/04/monkeyrunner-visual-image-comparison.html) where Diego Torres Milano explains how to do visual image comparison with Monkeyrunner.
+Nevertheless, it started gaining popularity in Android since 8th October 2015, when Facebook open sourced the first version of their snapshot testing library.

 ## Motivation
 Screenshot tests are easy to write and maintain and run fast (≈ 1 sec per test), what makes them affordable to execute upon PRs.